lifefunk/domainex/README.md

 # Domainex

-`DomainEx` is an Elixir library which provides a set of common typespec and domain models and also provides a set of function helpers to for basic function and domain building
+`DomainEx` is an Elixir library which provides a set of common typespec and domain models and also provides a set of function helpers for basic function and domain building

 ## About Domainex